This article provides information on the following topics:

-You will notice that once you enter information in the Summary of Problem field, the right side of the submission form will display articles that you may not have found previously.
+Notice that once you enter information in the Summary of Problem field, the right side of the submission form displays articles that you may not have found previously.
 This supports self-help, which may eliminate the need to open a service ticket.
 Click on any of the links to view the articles.

 Client FTP and Upload Folders

-When you are logged in and you are in the Technical Guide subcategory, you will see a guide called Client and Upload FTP Folders.
-You will only see one article for your school board.
+New for StudentsAchieve users!
+When you are logged into the Technical Guide subcategory, you'll see a guide called Client and Upload FTP Folders.
+You will only see one article for your school district.
 This article contains the links to your Client FTP and the Upload folders from our FTP site.
+The Client FTP folder is used by our support or services staff to post files you may need for your environment.
+Only your school district will have access to your folder.
+The Upload folder is a secure location where you will post a copy of your StudentsAchieve database when requested by the support team.
 Follow the steps in this article.

-This guide will hold general articles, like this one, on the latest news, TUG updates...
-Be sure to check here often to learn what's new in the Trillium and Trillium Via world!
+This guide will hold general articles, like this one, on the latest news!

 This site is a work in progress.
 Migrating all of our documentation into articles is a monumental task!
-Our first priority has been to provide articles on our newest products (ex.: TWebSchAdmin) in this format.
-However, if you cannot find information that you know we used to have in PDF or other format, let us know and we will immediately provide you with that information and make that document our next priority in converting it to our knowledge base format.
+If you cannot find information, let us know and we will make that information our next priority to create an article for our knowledge base.